 A high bitrate code is going to help you out here as well.
-A bitrate is how much audio data that your device can transfer per second via Bluetooth — a high bitrate is going to give you higher sound quality but less compression, and vice versa.
-How does this fit in?
+Remember from earlier in the article that a bitrate is how much audio data your device can transfer per second via Bluetooth — a high bitrate is going to give you higher sound quality but less compression, and vice versa.

 With that in mind, this usually isn’t too much of an issue, and the newest version of Android even lets you change the Bluetooth codec within the settings.

 Are There Any Other Bluetooth Codecs?

 While SBC and aptX are definitely the most widely used codecs, it doesn’t mean you might not see others labeled on your compatible devices.

 Another fairly well-known codec is AAC (Advanced Audio Coding).
 This is a lossy audio perfect for smartphones because of the small file size that it transmits after compression.
 AAC is the license-free standard used by YouTube and by Apple devices like iPhones and iPads.

 (You may have also heard of AAC in discussions of audio file formats.
 This is because Apple also uses the name AAC for the compressed file format it uses for audio content.
 Yes, it’s confusing.)

 While it won’t provide the same quality as a wired connection or aptX HD, AAC is still a pretty decent way for audio to be transmitted.